-Primarily using photography, text, archives and everyday objects the artist uses methods of appropriation and recontextualisation to make art that comments on the social, political and the autobiographical.
-Personal experiences and general observations form the basis of his work exploring recurring themes around the notion of family, identity and popular culture.
+Primarily using photography, text, and everyday objects the artist uses methods of appropriation and recontextualisation to make art that comments on the social, political and the autobiographical.
+Personal experiences form the basis of his practice exploring recurring themes around the notion of family, identity, and popular culture.

-He has participated in international art fairs and festivals such as FNB Joburg, Vienna Contemporary, Le Recontres d'Arles and Alchemy at the Southbank Centre, in addition to exhibiting in group shows in venues that include: Tate Britain, Cubitt Gallery, New Art Exchange and the National Portrait Gallery, London.
+He has participated in international art fairs and festivals such as FNB Joburg, Viennacontemporary, Le Recontres d'Arles and the EM15 Pavilion at the 56th Venice Biennale, in addition to exhibiting in national artspaces that include: Tate Britain, New Art Exchange, The Courtauld Gallery and The National Portrait Gallery, London.

 Alongside his solo practice he is one half of the collaborative duo Ohiri + Kassinen with fellow artist and partner Riikka Kassinen.
-Their studio is based in Greater London where they both live.
+Their studio is based in London where they both work and live.

 From the series My Granddad's Car - 2016